 What do I need to access my magazines online?

-When you subscribe, an email is sent to you if you subscribe online, or a letter is mailed to you if you mail in your payment.
+When you pay for online access, an email is sent to you if you have paid online, or a letter is mailed to you if you mail in your payment and have not included your email address with theorder.
 This email or letter contains your logon credentials, which are system-generated user names and passwords.
 When you use your user name and password to log in on our website, you can download and/or view the current issue of National Communications Magazine or any of our back issues going back to 1988.
 Your user name and password also is used to access the Mr. Scanner FCC frequency database on our website through a separate portal.

 How much does National Communications Magazine cost?

 One-year access to National Communications Magazine costs $25.
-This includes access to all current issues as they are posted online and all back issues going back to 1988.
-Included is access to the Mr. Scanner FCC frequency database, too, for one year.
-If you wish to purchase the Mr. Scanner FCC complete frequency/license database CD with your subscription, we offer a bundle package of $45 for the CD and one-year subscription, a $10 savings if purchased separately.
-At the current time, we also are offering two-year subscriptions for $48 ($2 savings) and three-year subscriptions for $70 (a $5 savings).
-These various subscription packages can be purchased on our website through the safe Paypal payment process.
+This includes access to all current issues as they are posted online during your online access term and all back issues going back to 1988.
+Included is access to the Mr. Scanner FCC frequency database, too, for the length of your paid online access.
+If you wish to purchase the Mr. Scanner FCC complete frequency/license database CD with your online access, we offer a bundle package of $45 for the CD and one-year subscription, a $10 savings if purchased separately.
+At the current time, we also are offering two years of online access for $48 ($2 savings) and three years of online access for $70 (a $5 savings).
+These various online access packages can be purchased on our website through the safe Paypal payment process.